 - The St. Olaf Scholarship (a renewable award of $23,000 per year), recognizing academic achievement

 Eligibility for all academic scholarships is based on information provided in the Common Application, including test scores (if the students chooses to submit test scores), high school transcripts, and letters of recommendation.
+The most qualified candidates will be awarded a Buntrock Scholarship, which will include a visit to campus.
 Well-qualified candidates will be offered the Presidential Scholarship.
-This award will be specified in the letter of admission.
-The most qualified candidates will be awarded a Presidential Scholarship and will be invited to compete for the Buntrock Scholarship by visiting the St. Olaf campus for interviews with faculty.
-The invitation to compete for the Buntrock Scholarship will also be specified in the letter of admission.
+These awards will be specified in the letter of admission.

 A distinguishing feature of St. Olaf’s academic scholarship program is its emphasis on academic accomplishment in combination with other kinds of involvement and achievement.
 Acknowledging the differing grading practices and standards among high schools, we do not set minimum criteria for scholarship candidates and instead evaluate a student’s academic performance and potential on a holistic and individual basis.

 How to Apply

 Students interested in being considered for all St. Olaf scholarships, including academic scholarships, must submit a complete application for admission and indicate their interest in being considered for merit scholarships.
 Submission deadlines are: